You have 27 holiday parties to attend, a nine-hour baking marathon, and oh yeah, the kids are out of school and underfoot.

 "Of course you want a clean home, but you don't need to clean every closet and shelf," says professional organizer Robyn Reynolds.

 Instead, focus on the places your guests will see and use.
-Clean hand towels in the bathroom along with a sparkling sink and toilet will give the impression your entire home has been deep-cleaned recently — even if there is a bit of dust on your coffee table.
+Clean hand towels in the bathroom along with a sparkling sink and toilet are obvious places to concentrate on.

 5. Outsource Some Jobs